Disabled, Not Broken

 Someone in my family is different.
 She has special needs and it has changed the way I see things.
 Corrina’s parents choose to pursue cochlear implants for her.
 The implants are an amazing, though controversial, technology that doesn’t restore hearing, but does give the brain an alternate way to process sound.
 With surgery and years of therapy Corrina has learned to hear, to speak and even to sing.
 She has come so far.

 But she is still deaf.
 Anytime she has to take her processors off – at night, in the bath, at the pool, going down plastic slides – she is returned to her silent world.
-The processors are very visible, and always will be.
+The processors are very visible and always will be.
 Corrina will live her life immediately identified as someone who is different.

 It’s so interesting watching adults and children react around Corrina.
 Adults will often look away.
 They won’t mention it or they might ask if she has hearing aids.
 Children are much more direct.
 Once in a park a little boy came up to my sister in law and asked “Why does she have those things on her head?”
 When Janie told him that they were there to help Corrina hear his face lit up.
 “Like a robot?” he asked, delighted.
-He asked if they hurt and Janie assured him that they did not and then the little boy went back to playing with Corrina.
+He asked if they hurt and Janie assured him that they did not and then he went back to playing with Corrina.
+Some adults would scoff at the boy’s direct question, but it was honest and not mean spirited.
+Something was different and he wanted to understand.
+I know Janie would much rather explain Corrina’s situation that have her be ignored or have the other children look away.

 I don’t think of Corrina as disabled or broken, she’s just deaf.
 She’s also tall, red haired, quick to laugh and eager to help.
 Her deafness is a part of who she is but it does not define her.
 I’m sure that the same can be said of anyone who faces a physical challenge.